 Downtown Napa has shops along the waterfront.
 Oxbow Public Market has live music, cooking demonstrations, wine and beer tastings and a farmer’s market.
 Stop in the Olive Press for vinegar and olive oil tastings.
 Consider purchasing a Napa Tasting Card to enjoy the many wine bars and tasting rooms in the area.
 Check out the Napa Art Walk, go to the Opera House or see Shakespeare in the Park.
 Design your own blend at District 4 Wine or take a foodie tour of Downtown Napa with Gourmet Walks.
 This is also where you catch the Napa Valley Wine Train.

 Napa Valley Wine Country is a 1.5 hour drive from San Francisco and 3 hour drive from Lake Tahoe.
 It is a perfect stop during a Northern California road trip.
+Visit Napa Valley Tourism at #NapaValleySpirit for a calendar events.

 Pin it for Later!